paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-06-22-eu_referendum.markdown

 An issue in which the facts are muddied shades of grey, the vote demands a simple black or white answer.
 How could I ever hope to navigate a complex subject which has been distorted by years of inaccurate and biased reporting?
 How should I approach a subject that can too easily arose emotive reactions, as evidenced by the [tragic murder of Jo Cox MP][1] last week.

-Writing anything about the referendum feels contentious, so I feel an immense pressure to write something this is both balanced yet convincing.
+Writing anything about the referendum feels contentious, so there's an immense pressure to write something this is balanced yet also convincing.
 I have so much I want to say, yet little time left to say it.
 Where do I even start?
 Maybe I should start at the beginning.

 ## My political journey
 Born 35 years ago to a middle-income family (dad a telecom engineer, mum a dinner lady), I grew up on a new housing estate in suburban Surrey.
 Idyllic maybe, but distinctly average.
 It became slightly less average when aged 13, my family moved to the West Midlands to run a boarding kennel business.
 Quite a contrast, and the first of many relocations that would offer a new perspective.